Athens in 2 Days: A Complete Itinerary for First Timers (2026)

 Walk around Kerameikos

-A short stroll from the Ancient Agora leads you to Kerameikos, another archaeological site you can visit with your combo ticket.
+A short walk from the Ancient Agora brings you to the archaeological site of Kerameikos.
 This ancient cemetery offers a unique insight into the funerary customs and beliefs of ancient Athens.
+It’s much quieter than some of the better-known sites and gives you a different perspective on ancient Athens.

 Kerameikos Archaeological Site